ntorba/writing/_posts/.ipynb_checkpoints/2020-07-17-learning-kubernetes-through-seldon-checkpoint.md

 title: Learning Kubernetes Through Seldon
 description: Table of Contents for series of posts
 sticky_rank: 1
-categories: [markdown, Torba, seldon, kubernetes, python]
+categories: [markdown, seldon, kubernetes, python]
 ---
 # Intro
 I recently started working with with the [seldon-core](https://docs.seldon.io/projects/seldon-core/en/v1.1.0/) project.
 I am working on a team now that is developing an ML platform to allower researchers to quickly serve and monitor ML models at scale.
 Seldon-core is a fantastic tool to build on top of for this project.
 Seldon-core deploys models at scale by leveraging kubernetes.
 The only problem was, I had never used kubernetes before.